 There are familiar problems with both the Dworkinian and Posnerian reduction of justice to law on the one hand and wealth on the other: a law, a legal system, a legal pronouncement, a statute or a constitution, might be terribly unjust, in which case the romantic Dworkinian identification of justice with law generously understood will do little but blind us to state-sponsored injustice, and the simple pronouncement to maximize wealth, although it unquestionably quenches a thirst for certainty, might frustrate rather than serve the ends of a just order, in which case justice surely cannot be equated with wealth.
 I do not wish to rehearse or expand these objections here.
 All I want to stress is the simple point that these highly problematic, counter-intuitive, and, in some cases, seemingly cruel understandings are the only theories of legal justice -- the justice that courts and lawyers and judges are committed to pursue -- that have emerged, so to speak, from a point of view internal to the profession itself, and that accordingly might serve the needs of the profession.
 They have dominated the discussion to the extent that they have only because nature abhors a vacuum.
 Nevertheless, for all their power, and even given the dearth of alternatives, the Dworkinian and Posnerian understandings of justice, stated in their starkest and truest terms, have failed to persuade all but a few of us.

 10 Cardozo Stud.
 L. & Literature 147 (1998)

 Scholarly Commons Citation

 West, Robin, "Toward Humanistic Theories of Legal Justice" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 669.
+669.